11 Best Greek Islands to Visit

 Striking blue waters, stunning coastline, a bounty of beaches, white-washed villages, and archaeological ruins – the Greek islands have everything going for a perfect holiday destination.
 Greece has more than 6000 islands scattered in the Ionian and the Aegean Seas, and 227 of them are inhabited.
 There is a popular misconception that most of the Greek islands are similar.
 However, each island has something different and new to offer.
 So, where does one actually start exploring?

 Travelers often end up visiting the white-washed walkaways of Mykonos and the cliff-clinging towns of Santorini.
-But besides these two famed islands, there are many hidden gems like Paros, Naxos, Corfu, and Milos waiting to be discovered.
+But besides these two famed islands, many hidden gems like Paros, Naxos, Corfu, and Milos are waiting to be discovered.
 The choices can be overwhelming as there are hundreds of stunning islands to choose from.
-To make your decision easier, we have compiled a list of the 11 best islands to visit in Greece.
+To make your decision easier, we have compiled a list of Greece’s 11 best islands to visit.
 Pick the ones that match your vacation goals.

 SANTORINI – FOR THE ROMANTICS & LUXURY TRAVELERS